Welcome to Cadabam's Hospitals

 ECT has evolved significantly since its introduction in the 1930s.
 Early versions were performed without anesthesia, contributing to public stigma.
 Today, ECT is a highly controlled, refined procedure performed in a hospital setting by a trained medical team, including a psychiatrist, an anesthesiologist, and a nurse, ensuring maximum safety and comfort for the patient.

-How ECT is Performed
+How ECT Is Performed

 Modern ECT is a brief and painless procedure.
 The patient is placed under general anesthesia and given a muscle relaxant.
 An expert team then delivers a series of short, controlled electrical pulses to the brain through electrodes.
 This induces a brief, therapeutic seizure that works to reset brain chemistry, offering rapid relief from severe symptoms.
 The entire process takes only a few minutes.